savi-lang/savi/docs/intro-vs-pony.md

 Unlike functions in pony, in Mare:
 * function declaration doesn't require parenthesis if there are no arguments
+* function call doesn't require parenthesis if there are no arguments
 * it's mandatory to put a whitespace between function name and it's parameters
 * partial functions' names must end with `!` instead of `?` after the return type (like it is in pony)